against Gender-Based Violence

 Managed by UN Women, UNITE calls on governments, civil society, women’s organizations, young people, the private sector, media, and the UN system to join forces to address the global pandemic of violence against women and girls.

-The global theme of this year’s 16 Days of Activism against Gender-based Violence, which runs from 25 November to 10 December 2022, is “UNITE!
-Activism to end violence against women and girls”.
+The global theme of this year’s 16 Days of Activism against Gender-based Violence, which runs from 25 November to 10 December 2023, is “UNITE!
+Invest to prevent violence against women and girls” - download the infographic on this year's theme.

 UNITE!
-Activism to end violence against women and girls!
+Invest to prevent violence against women and girls

 VAWG remains the most widespread and pervasive human rights violation worldwide affecting more than an estimated 1 in 3 women, a figure that has remained largely unchanged over the last decade.